D240021/Reporteria-ICE/README.md

 - **Usuario / Username:** `Admin`
 - **Contraseña / Password:** `Admin12345678`

-> ⚠️ Se recomienda cambiar estas credenciales en un entorno de producción.
-> ⚠️ It is strongly recommended to change these credentials in a production environment.

 ## 🛠️ Tecnologías utilizadas | Technologies Used

 - **Frontend:** Angular